Frequently Asked Questions about the Dietetic Internship Year

 What is the process for affiliation agreements?

 The process to start affiliation agreement negotiations begins soon after complete rotation schedules with dates, preceptor forms, and facility forms are received mid-January.
 All preceptors will receive the blanket affiliation agreement from the UNC Contracts office to move forward in their organization for review and signature.
 If a facility has their own agreement, UNC can review them at this time.
-Direct any questions about this process to Amy Baird.
+Direct any questions regarding the internship portion of the program to email@example.com.

 - Admission Requirements and Application Process